cc-ats/edc/README.md

-# edc
+# EDC
-Electron density change visualization
+Visualizing the change in electron density in a reaction.